 What Is a Sprite Sheet?

-A sprite sheet is an image file that contains multiple smaller images, usually arranged in a row, column, or grid.
+A sprite sheet is one image file that contains multiple smaller images or animation frames, usually arranged in a row, column, or grid.

 Sprite sheets are commonly used for 2D game sprites, pixel art, interface icons, and frame-by-frame animation.
-Instead of loading many separate image files, software can load one image and display only the part it needs.
+Instead of loading many separate image files, software loads one sheet and displays only the part it needs.

 Example sprite sheet with frames of a flame animation, in a horizontal line.